amwelles/doggambit/src/services.md

 | ------------ | ----------- | ---- | ---- |
 | Pet Sitting  | N/A         | $35  | $5   |
 | Drop-in/Walk | $15         | $15  | $5   |

-### Constant care

-This price is for pets that cannot be left alone for at least 4 hours at a time.